Dessert: A Real Bracha!

 If you ask any out-of-town kiruv professional involved in outreach, “What are the two most important community ‘must-haves’ needed to attract baalei teshuvah or create growth in a particular Jewish community?”, nine times out of ten the answer you will get is 1) an eruv and 2) a kosher pizza shop!
 I can bear witness to this fact.
 At the beginning of my tenure as executive director of the Vaad Hoer of St. Louis 35 years ago, I sent out a questionnaire to the frum kehilos and the community at large asking what they think would enhance the St. Louis frum community.
 Believe it or not, the overwhelming response was a kosher pizza shop.
 Soon thereafter, a kosher pizza shop opened.
 Subsequently, two community eruvim were also built.

-Similarly, over 40 years ago in my shul in Birmingham, Alabama, where the community was too small to support either […]
+Similarly, over 40 years ago in my shul in Birmingham, Alabama, where the community was too small to support […]